Sandiaga Uno

-Sandiaga Salahuddin Uno (born 28 June 1969) is an Indonesian businessman, investor and politician who served as Minister of Tourism and Creative Economy from 2020 to 2024.
-Prior to that, he was the Deputy Governor of Jakarta, elected along with Anies Baswedan in the 2017 Jakarta gubernatorial election after defeating incumbent pair Basuki Tjahaja Purnama (widely known as "Ahok") and Djarot Saiful Hidayat.
-He resigned the office to run as Prabowo Subianto's running mate for the 2019 Indonesian presidential election.
+Sandiaga Salahuddin Uno (born 28 June 1969) is an Indonesian businessman, investor and politician of the United Development Party who served as Minister of Tourism and Creative Economy from 2020 to 2024.
+He previously served as the 14th Deputy Governor of Jakarta, elected along with Anies Baswedan in the 2017 Jakarta gubernatorial election after defeating incumbent pair Basuki Tjahaja Purnama and Djarot Saiful Hidayat.
+He resigned from the office of deputy governor to run as Prabowo Subianto's running mate for the 2019 Indonesian presidential election.

 A graduate of George Washington University, Sandiaga worked for several companies and rose in rank before founding his own business, which led him to become one of the richest people in Indonesia.
 In 2015, he resigned from his companies to join Gerindra.
 Upon his candidacy as vice president, he also renounced his membership in Prabowo's Gerindra as part of the deal with coalition parties.

 Business career

 Sandiaga Uno graduated from Wichita State University in 1990 and from George Washington University with an MBA in 1992, paid by William Soerjadjaja, because his mother personally knew the Astra International group founder.
 He began his career with Summa Bank in 1990.
 In 1994, he joined MP Group Holding Limited as an investment manager.
 The following year, he began working for NTI Resources Ltd in Canada and worked as an Executive Vice President in the company.
 The 1997 financial crisis hit NTI Resources Ltd hard and caused it to go into administration, leaving him unemployed.

 In 1997, he co-founded PT.
 Recapital Advisors with his high school friend, Rosan Roeslani. the following year, he co-founded Saratoga Capital with Edwin Soeryadjaya, son of William Soerjadjaja.
 Both businesses continue to flourish today.
 Listed as 29th richest man in Indonesia according to Forbes magazine in 2009, he continued to grow his businesses, buying a controlling (51%) stake in Mandala Airlines in May 2011.
 He was listed as 47th richest man in Indonesia according to Forbes in 2013.

 In 2016, his name appeared on the list of Panama Papers, although he denies he evaded taxes or broke the law.